-The Company's assets taken on lease primarily consist of leases for buildings.
+The Company's lease assets classes primarily consist of leases for buildings.
 The Company assesses whether a contract is or contains a lease at inception of the contract.
 This assessment involves the exercise of judgement about whether there is an identified asset, whether the Company has the right to direct the use of the asset and whether the Company obtains substantially all the economic benefits from the use of that asset.